Old Apostolic Lutheran Church: Sexual abuse

-In 2025, the OALC church in Duluth was accused of systematically minimizing and failing to report child abuse by a member of its congregation over many years; the pastor allegedly repeatedly held "forgiveness sessions" in which he urged victims to forgive their attacker.
-The church argued that as the pastor was unpaid, he was not a mandated reporter under Minnesota law.
+In 2025, articles in ProPublica and the Minnesota Star Tribune said that the OALC church in Duluth systematically minimized and failed to report child abuse by a member of its congregation over many years.
+The church's pastor repeatedly held "forgiveness sessions" in which he urged victims to forgive their attacker.
+The church said that as the pastor was unpaid, he was not a mandated reporter under Minnesota law.